 There are theories of Karakalpaks being related to the Chorni Klobuky (black hat) soldiers of the Kievan Rus’ from the 11th and 12th centuries, though apart from the common meaning of their names, there is no evidence linking these two groups.
 According to the constitution, Karakalpakstan is formally a sovereign state.
-The state is regulated by treaties and agreements related with Uzbekistan.
+The state is regulated by treaties and agreements with Uzbekistan.

-The vast expanses of the republic area are rather poorly populated, the inhabited central area is squeezed by the Karakum and Kyzylkum deserts.
-The deserts dominate more than 80% of Karakalpakstan and as a result of ill-conceived Soviet-era projects, Karakalpakstan has become the epicenter of a global environmental disaster of the Aral Sea.
+The vast expanses of the Karakalpakstan are rather poorly populated as the inhabited central area is surrounded by the Karakum and Kyzylkum deserts.
+The deserts actually dominate more than 80% of Karakalpakstan land area and as a result of ill-conceived Soviet-era projects, Karakalpakstan has become the epicenter of the well known global environmental disaster of the Aral Sea.

 What to see in Karakalpakstan

 The most famous cultural sight of Karakalpakstan is the Savitsky Museum in Nukus, which is sometimes referred as the “Louvre in the desert”.
 One can also enjoy the unique nature and fauna of the Amu Darya delta and the Ustyurt plateau and see how the local nomads live in Karakalpak yurts on the shore of the Aral sea.
 The many salty lakes of the area also offer interesting sights for bird watchers and other nature lovers.
 For archaeology and history enthusiasts there are the many different sights from the Khorezm hay day period or even from earlier times.